jelastic-jps/tomee/README.md

 ## Auto-Scaling Configuration

 The TomEE Cluster package automatically changes the number of application servers (up to 10 instances per layer) based on the consumption of resources as follows:
-- +1 node if RAM/CPU usage is >70% for at least 5 minutes
+- +1 node if RAM/CPU usage is >70% for at least 5 minutes (up to 10 instances)
-- -1 node if RAM/CPU usage is <40% for at least 5 minutes
+- -1 node if RAM/CPU usage is <40% for at least 5 minutes (but not less than a number of servers specified during installation)

 The appropriate modifications are automatically applied to add or remove Spring Boot nodes, whilst you receive an email message about the corresponding scaling operation.